-The return on debt is measured as a 10 year trailing average, with each "tranche" (equal to onetenth of the debt portion of our RAB) being updated annually.
-In the Modified Rate of Return Instrument, the AER has adjusted its standard 10-year trailing average to account for the extra half a year in an NPV-neutral manner.
+In the AER's 2018 Rate of Return Instrument, the return on debt is measured as a 10 year trailing average, with each "tranche" (equal to one-tenth of the debt portion of our RAB) being updated annually.
+The AER has adjusted its standard 10-year trailing average to account for the extra half a year in an NPV-neutral manner.